This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KickUpTheFlavor?#CollectiveBias

 - Assemble flatbreads by placing diced chicken, corn, beans, avocado and tomato as desired

 - Heat flatbreads in microwave for 1 minute or in oven at 350 for 5-10 minutes until hot

 - Using a small plastic sandwich bag, add aioli and cut off tip of bag

 Chile Lime Aioli

-- Combine ingredients in a small bowl, then transfer to plastic bag
+- Combine ingredients in a small bowl, then transfer to plastic bag to pipe on top.

 If you're hosting a football party during this season, be sure to add this to your menu!
 You could even make it a flatbread bar for people to be able to customize their own flatbreads with various toppings.